 The classification of ID mutational signatures typically involves the examination of several key features, including indel length, sequence context and indel type.
 Indel length refers to the number of nucleotides inserted or deleted, ranging from a single base pair to larger genomic fragments.
 Sequence context encompasses the nucleotide composition surrounding the indel site, which may provide insights into the underlying mutagenic mechanisms or sequence preferences.
 In this context, we do not consider complex indel events involving a combination of insertions and deletions.
 It considers insertions and deletions of single base pair of C or T, longer fragments from repeats or microhomologies, and result in 83 indel types (ID83).

-In this study, we collected >7000 tumor genomes from two large pan-cancer cohorts: PCAWG [Pan-Cancer Analysis of Whole Genomes (Aaltonen et al., 2020)] and HMF [Hartwig Medical Foundation (Priestley et al., 2019)].
+In this study, we collected somatic mutation data from >7000 tumor genomes from two large pan-cancer collections: PCAWG [Pan-Cancer Analysis of Whole Genomes (Aaltonen et al., 2020)] and HMF [Hartwig Medical Foundation (Priestley et al., 2019)].
 By systematically analyzing and classifying indels mutational signatures in these cancer genomes using a Hierarchical Dirichlet Process based tool, we established a repertoire of 31 indel mutational signatures including 14 novel signatures and some update of known signatures.
 By investigating the genetic background and validation in the in-vitro experimental system, we validate a novel indel mutational signature caused by RNASEH2B deficiency.
 In addition, taking the advantage of higher MSI (microsatellite instability) rate in HMF cohort, we found 2 new ID signatures significantly associated with defective DNA mismatch repair deficiency.

 Results